 Since 1949 (Chinese Communist Revolution under Mao), the Chinese government has never underestimated the power of creative expression and its ability to shape public opinion; no matter the art form, authorities are always wary of potential controversy.
-As a result, quite a few artists have been subjected to the country’s censorship.
+As a result, quite a few Chinese artists have been subjected to the country’s censorship.
 The following list describes just a few of Chinese artists whose creations have been censored from their own homeland:

-1. Ai Weiwei is a contemporary artist most famous for his politically charged pieces which include Remembering, an artwork made to remember the thousands of children who died in the 2008 Sichuan earthquake: news of the tragedy had been heavily censored and controlled by the government.
-He created a blog in 2006 on which he talked about his life, shared his opinions on art, and expressed his thoughts on the Chinese government’s policies which caused authorities to shut it down in 2009.
+1. Ai Weiwei is a contemporary artist most famous for his politically charged pieces which include Remembering, an artwork made to commemorate the thousands of children who died in the 2008 Sichuan earthquake: news of the tragedy had been heavily censored and controlled by the government.
+He created a blog in 2006 on which he talked about his life, shared his opinions on art, and expressed his thoughts on the Chinese government’s policies.
+It was shut down in 2009.

 Several attempts have been made to silence Ai Weiwei’s activism.
-Most notably in 2011, he had been “kept in a tiny room throughout his nearly three-month detention last spring and watched 24 hours a day by shifts of two uniformed military police sergeants who never left his side” and interrogated more than 50 times.
+In 2011, he was “kept in a tiny room”, “watched 24 hours a day by shifts of two uniformed military police sergeants who never left his side” and interrogated more than 50 times.

-However, the artist has never stopped expressing his worldview and resentment for the censorship in China.
-In an article for the New York Times dedicated to his opinion on the matter, he writes that
+However, Ai has never stopped expressing his worldview and resentment for the censorship in China.
+He says in an article for the New York Times that:

 The censorship in China places limits on knowledge and values, which is the key to imposing ideological slavery.

-2. Ren Hang was a self-taught photographer and poet, most noted for his nude photographs.
-His work had caused controversy in his homeland, for China has banned pornographic images since 1949.
+2. Ren Hang was a self-taught photographer and poet who is best known for his nude photographs.
+His work had caused controversy in his homeland, as pornographic images have been banned in China since 1949.
 The artist had been arrested on several occasions and confronted to various censorship affairs: some of his exhibited work in China had been defaced by authorities, his websites had been taken offline and he’d been denied to display his photographs in his homeland.